Gabeaya/Capstone/Readme.md

 * 10:00: Begin Research and implementation of claymorphism styling

 * 11:00: Tutorial on how to store images within firebase database.
+* 11:50: Begin researching background gradients and how to animate them